GaryCraft/stardust-engine/README.md

 - [ ] Orizuru Module
 - [x] i18n Module (internal)

-but you can also create your own modules, and publish them to npm. we'll try to mantain the name format as `udm-<name>` and have a quick way to install them.
+but you can also create your own modules.

 # Default Configuration

-The default configuration for UtilityDust is for a very simple discord bot, with probably a dashboard.
+The default configuration for stardust-engine is for a very simple discord bot, with probably a dashboard.
 As it ships default with the discord client module, and the HTTP server configured to use a **public** directory.

 # How to use